 However, commercial trommel harvesters are expensive at over $3000 and will be well beyond the needs of home vermicomposters.

 There are lots of flat, manual screening solutions that DIYers have come up with.
-Kevin, the founder of Epic Gardening, created a really cheap, easy DIY soil screener that can be used to screen worm castings as well:
+Kevin created a really cheap and easy DIY soil screener that can be used to screen worm castings as well:

-Screening your castings like this is best of both worlds.
-It’s inexpensive, easy to use, ergonomical and can be made with off-the-shelf material at Lowe’s, Home Depot, or any other hardware store.
+Screening your worm castings like this is the best of both worlds.
+It’s inexpensive, easy to use, ergonomical, and can be made with off-the-shelf material at Lowe’s, Home Depot, or any other hardware store.
 It also screens an appropriate amount for a home vermicomposter.

 Harvesting Worm Castings Easier With The Urban Worm Bag

-Nearly all commercially-made worm bins exist to make the harvesting process a little easier.
+Nearly every commercially-made worm bin – even the most basic worm bin – exists to make the harvesting process a little easier.
 Stackable plastic tray systems like the Worm Factory 360 assume the worms will climb into richer food sources in the trays above, leaving worm castings in the trays below.

 Steve will be posting here about worms and worm composting more in the future.
 But if you’re interested in learning more, you can visit him at the Urban Worm Company for vermicomposting tips and tricks for the beginner as well as learning more about the business side of vermiculture and vermicomposting.

-He’d also be thrilled to see you try the Urban Worm Bag, his fabric continuous flow vermicomposting bin with a lifetime warranty that makes harvesting microbe-rich castings a breeze!
+He’d also be thrilled to see you try the Urban Worm Bag, his fabric continuous flow worm compost bin with a lifetime warranty that makes harvesting microbe-rich worm castings a breeze!